This post was updated on November 12, 2019.

 That’s why we’ve compiled the new best practices by channel—to help you wake up, get out there, and create the most useful posts for your brand.

 Instead of a simple photo, upload a video as your banner.
 Try this when a new product launches.

 2. Stay up-to-date on Facebook’s algorithm

-Facebook continually updates their algorithm, so be sure to stay on top of the changes.
+Facebook continually updates its algorithm, so be sure to stay on top of the changes.
 This year’s upgrades include changes to optimal video length, post authenticity, and timeliness in newsfeed posts.

 3. Stick to 80 words for an ideal post length

 If necessary, go up to 120 words, but the best post length is around 80 words.
-This produces the ideal engagement.
-And don’t forget to include something visual—picture or video, for extra engagement results.
+This produces ideal engagement.
+And don’t forget to include something visual—picture or video for even better engagement results.

 4. Hashtags are great, but use sparingly

 Hashtags are a fun way to tag your posts but don’t factor into engagement or metrics on Facebook in the same way as on Twitter, so hold off on tagging a post with more than one or two.